Cosmic Ly$\alpha$ Emission from Diffuse Gas: Methods

-Galactic star formation is based on \citet{Springel2003}, and the criteria for star formation include surpassing a density threshold of $n_{\rm H} \approx 0.1\, \rm cm^{-3}$.
-When the gas density exceeds this threshold, stars can form stochastically, following the empirically defined Kennicutt-Schmidt relation with the Chabrier initial mass function \citep{Chabrier2003}.
-Feedback from unsolved supernovae is considered using a two-phase, effective equation of state model.
-Stars inject mass, energy, and metal into their surrounding ISM via their asymptotic giant branch (AGB) phase or the supernova explosion, depending on their initial masses.
-These stellar feedbacks are included in the simulations through tabulated mass and metal yields.
-The chemistry code follows the evolution of nine elements (H, He, C, N, O, Ne, Mg, Si, and Fe).
-Cooling functions of metal lines are based on the ISM gas density, temperature, metallicity, and redshift \citep{Smith2008, Wiersma2009}.
-The primary radiation source for cosmic gas is the UV background radiation field.
-However, in regions near the active galactic nuclei (AGNs), this cooling process is also influenced by additional radiation emitted by AGNs \citep{Vogelsberger2013}.
-The stellar feedback associated with star formation is assumed to drive galactic flows.
-These outflows are launched directly from star-forming gas, exhibiting an assigned wind velocity corresponding to the local dark matter velocity dispersion \citep{Vogelsberger2013, Torrey2014}.
-The wind particles inherit the physical properties of the gas where they are launched, including their thermal energy and metallicity.
+\textbf{Galaxy formation subgrid physics:} Because the resolution of cosmological volumes is limited (gas cell sizes are kiloparsec-scale in TNG100), \texttt{IllustrisTNG} employs sub-resolution models for processes occurring on smaller scales, such as the interstellar medium (ISM) structure and stellar feedback.
+Star formation is modeled with an effective equation of state approach \citep{Springel2003}, wherein gas above a threshold hydrogen number density ($n_\text{H} \approx 0.13\,\text{cm}^{-3}$) is converted to stars stochastically following a Kennicutt--Schmidt relation with a Chabrier initial mass function \citep{Chabrier2003}.
+Stellar evolution and feedback are included: newly formed stars inject energy, mass, and heavy elements into surrounding gas based on tabulated population synthesis yields for core-collapse and Type Ia supernovae and asymptotic giant branch (AGB) winds, tracking nine elements (H, He, C, N, O, Ne, Mg, Si, Fe).
+In addition to the equilibrium primordial thermochemistry, metal-dependent radiative cooling is implemented based on the density, temperature, metallicity, and redshift of the ISM gas \citep{Smith2008, Wiersma2009}, allowing gas to cool to $T\sim10^4$\,K. The primary radiation source for is the background UV radiation field for cosmic reionization and photoionization heating, which is activated at $z=6$ and treated as spatially uniform, with corrections applied for partial self-shielding in dense regions \citep{1992Katz, 2009Faucher, 2013Rahmati}.
+The stellar feedback associated with star formation drives galactic outflows via hydrodynamically-decoupled wind particles launched directly from star-forming gas, exhibiting an assigned wind velocity corresponding to the local dark-matter velocity dispersion \citep{Vogelsberger2013, Torrey2014}.
+Wind particles inherit the physical properties of the gas in which they are launched, including their thermal energy and metallicity.